secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/youtube/index.html.md

 ### Livestream with Zoom

 - Ensure you have access to the GitLab Unfiltered YouTube Channel.
-Check this by confirming you can sign in with the [GitLab Unfiletered Account](https://about.gitlab.com/handbook/marketing/marketing-operations/youtube/#unable-to-view-a-video-on-youtube).
+Check this by confirming you can sign in with the [GitLab Unfiltered Account](https://about.gitlab.com/handbook/marketing/marketing-operations/youtube/#unable-to-view-a-video-on-youtube).
 If you cannot access private videos on GitLab Unfiltered follow the [Access Instructions](https://about.gitlab.com/handbook/marketing/marketing-operations/youtube/#access).

 - Configure your Zoom [advanced meeting options](https://zoom.us/profile/setting#advanced_meeting_options) to enable livestreaming for YouTube.